coreyjadams/harvard_production/python/database/schema.md

  - Number of successfully completed jobs for this job id
  - Number of failed jobs for this job id?
  - Number of running or pending jobs for this job id
+ - Number of jobs with unknown status for this job id
  - Work directory for the jobs running in this job

 When the "check" command is run, the campaign table is updated.
 When the makeup command is issued, new entries are added to the table.